 Symptoms of a Failing Alternator

 Before going directly to the test, it’s better to understand whether it is the fault of the alternator or not.
-However, just like any other parts, the alternator gives out some clear signals while going out.
+However, just like any other part, the alternator gives out some clear signals while going out.

 - Your warning indicator light will start going.
 This is the first and foremost symptom of a failing alternator.
 It’s okay to be confused about what light it is and everything.
 You’ll find a light labeled as ‘GEN’ or ‘ALT’.